uoe-dlam/ed-embed/README.md

 ## Usage

-Edit the ed-embed.php file and provide your regex variable.
-The regex that will be used to see if this handler should be used for a URL.
+Edit the ed-embed.php file and provide your $regex and $link variables.
 Copy and paste the Media Hooper video page url (not the video itself link) into the editor.
 The plugin should automatically recognize it and add the video.

 ## Requirements